 I’m awake in bed feeling anxious.
 Only one day until the Inauguration.
 How will it turn out?
 What will happen in the meantime?
 What could go wrong?
-Who else will be pardoned before then?

 This is too early to wake up for the day.
 I remember I have choices.
 Instead of letting worried thoughts carry me off into that dark and scary place I’ve been to before and depriving me of sleep, I can get off that bus.
 I can do something different.
 There are alternatives to getting stuck in a trance of fear or even fighting it.
 Fight, flight, and freeze are not the only options available.

 Normally, I might do a yoga nidra meditation, which features a body scan and is virtually guaranteed to knock me out or get me into a state of relaxation from which sleep would follow soon after.
 I can’t count the number of nights yoga nidra has provided me with two or three more hours of sleep than I would have gotten without it.
 Instead of feeling sleep-deprived, I wake up feeling well-rested.

 This morning, however, a different meditation comes to mind.
 Since I’m practicing trusting intuition and stepping out of the way to allow wisdom to flow, I go with it.
 This time, I’ll listen to my own recording of a Tara Brach-inspired RAIN meditation.